GuignardLab/astec/doc/source/astec_atlas.rst

 \end{array}
 \right)`.

-To account for embryo size difference, normalized  surface contact vector are used for computation (contact surfaces are divided by the total cell surface, so values represented the fraction of the total cell surface).
-A distance between cells comes to a distance between two vectors (or the modulus of the difference of the two vectors).
+To account for size differences (between embryos, or between time points within an embryo), normalized  surface contact vector should be used for computation (parameter ``cell_normalization``, see section :ref:`cli-parameters-atlas`).
-This distance can be set by ``cell_contact_distance`` (see section :ref:`cli-parameters-contact-surface`).
+A distance between cells comes to a L1 distance between two vectors.

 From the cell-to-cell distance, a division-to-division similarity can be built, a division being represented by the couple of daughter cells (extracted at the distance ``delay_from_division`` from the division).